datwill310/Objective-GUI-Library/Readme.md

 # Version 1.1 is Officially Released.
 (Saturday 26th November, 2016)
 Now with support for Unicode and a few other goodies (check out the documentation for more!), hopefully this library is getting closer to becoming more relevant to your programming needs!
+For the manifest file and examples, please look at the first version's folder!

 # Version 1.0 is Officially Released.
 (Thursday 24th November, 2016)
 It has the following features:<br>